Overcoming The Five Dysfunctions of a Team

 - Focus on the collective results of the team

-- Debrief your team on the assessment results
+- Debrief your team on their initial assessment results.

 - Create more cohesiveness among members in these Learning Modules: